Whos-Who/backend/docs/Socket.Events.md

 # Socket.IO event listeners

-- Documentation of Socket listeners, the data they should be receiving and a description of the client is supposed to use it.
+- Documentation of Socket listeners, the data they should be receiving and a description of what kind of response the event listeners will give.
 - All event listeners require query parameters `clientId`, a UUID.
 - `data` in the socket listeners is a JSON object, which is referred to as Required Payload throughout the documentation